Distance Option Webinars

 The webinar series below is intended for the participants who choose to access the content of Day 1 virtually.
 Access information will be sent to those who register for this format.
 The same topics will be covered in person for those who attend Day 1 on site.

-Worried you won't be able to attend one of the webinars?
-No problem.
+Has one of the webinars already passed?
+Worried you won't be able to attend the scheduled time below?
+No problem!
 Access to a recording will be made available as part of your registration.

 Wednesday, April 5th, 1-2PM (CT)